alexandre-j-dev/MDN-Mozilla-Developer-Network/Projects: Structuring a page of content/README.en.md

 <h1> Project brief </h1>

-For this project, your task is to take the content for the homepage of a bird watching website and add structural elements to it so it can have a page layout applied to it.
+<p>For this project, your task is to take the content for the homepage of a bird watching website and add structural elements to it so it can have a page layout applied to it.</p>

 <strong>Skills learned (used):</strong>
 <ul>